Moruya bypass

 Over the last two years more than 1300 submissions were received from the community on a bypass of Moruya.
 We thank the community for getting involved and having their say.

-The community has told us they want a bypass that ensures access to the hospital, minimises impacts to flora and fauna, minimises impacts to property, and is cost-effective in delivering the best outcomes for the whole community.
+The community told us they want a bypass that ensures access to the hospital, minimises impacts to flora and fauna, minimises impacts to property, and is cost-effective in delivering the best outcomes for the whole community.

 We encourage you to view the full Consultation Summary Report and explore the feedback in detail by using our new interactive dashboard.